Riley-Py/UWaterloo-Work/SCI 238/Chapter 4 - Making Sense of the Universe (Understanding Motion, Energy, Gravity)/Physical Laws.md

 	- Earth has no twisting force acting on it as it orbits the Sun, so its rotation and orbit will continue indefinitely
 	- Example: Figure skating, where they bring the arms in together to go faster (angular momentum is conserved, so less radius and same mass is equal to higher velocity)
 ## Conservation of Energy
+- Energy can neither be created nor destroyed
+- It can change form or be exchanged between objects
+- Total energy content in an isolated system is always the same
 ### Where do Objects get their Energy?
 - Energy makes matter move
 - Energy is conserved, but